Does the ZPO need a GDPR update? ECJ should decide now

 The 8th Chamber of the Higher Labor Court of Lower Saxony has now referred the case to the Court of Justice of the European Union (CJEU) for a preliminary ruling.

 Main reason: In its judgments of March 24, 2022 - C-245/20 - (Autoriteit Persoonsgegevens) in para.
 25 and of March 2, 2023 - C-268/21 - (Norra Stockholm Bygg AB) in para.
-26, the Court of Justice made it clear that judicial activity, insofar as data is processed, also falls within the scope of the General Data Protection Regulation (GDPR).
+26, the Court made it clear that judicial activity, insofar as data is processed in the process, also falls within the scope of the General Data Protection Regulation (GDPR).
 Therefore, the LAG now wants the ECJ to answer the following two questions in particular:

 Reading tip: